SystemsApproach/security/intro.rst

 security features.
 This was not because the inventors, implementors and architects were unaware of security issues, but rather because there were other, more pressing goals.
-As Vint Cerf, the co-inventor of TCP/IP said: "getting this thing to work at all was non-trivial”.
-David Clark, the architect of the Internet, has said "it’s not that we didn’t think about security…we thought we could exclude [untrustworthy people].”
+As Vint Cerf, the co-inventor of TCP/IP said: *"getting this thing to work at all was non-trivial.”* David Clark, the architect of the Internet, has said *"it’s not that we didn’t think about security…we thought we could exclude [untrustworthy people].”*

 The Internet's architecture is often characterized as an hourglass, with IP being the narrow waist that sits between a wide range of